Skip to main content

 }

-Override the bind method in your custom template view to map the ad assets to their corresponding views.
+Override the bind method of the custom template view to bind ad assets to each view.

 extension CustomTemplateView: GFPNativeTemplateViewProtocol {